bitcraze/bitcraze-website/src/documentation/system/positioning/index.md

 {% row_image_text_links Loco Positioning System; /images/documentation/overview/lpssystem.png %}
 {% row_text %}
-The crazyflie can detect its position by means of our Loco Positioning System (LPS).
+The crazyflie can detect its position by means of our Loco Positioning System.
 Here we use UWB modules (Decawave's DWM1000), which can measure the distance between each other.
 With the ranges of at least 4, but rather 8, [Loco positioning nodes](https://store.bitcraze.io/collections/positioning/products/loco-positioning-node), and a [loco positioning deck](https://store.bitcraze.io/collections/positioning/products/loco-positioning-deck), the crazyflie can calculate its own position onboard.
-Our [roadrunner](https://store.bitcraze.io/collections/positioning/products/roadrunner) is a stand-alone tag which can also work with our LPS system, if you require another platform than the Crazyflie.
+Our [roadrunner](https://store.bitcraze.io/collections/positioning/products/roadrunner) is a stand-alone tag which can also work with our Loco Positioning System system, if you require another platform than the Crazyflie.
 {% endrow_text %}

 {% row_links %}